 After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rate (EIR) method.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortisation is included in finance income in the profit or loss.
-This category generally applies to trade and other receivables.
+The losses arising from impairment are recognised in the profit or loss.
+This category generally applies to trade and other receivables